Skip to Main Content

 • Demonstrate the ability to use technology appropriately in the teaching environment.

-• Identify issues of diversity among students as they apply to students with exceptionalities in the classroom experiences, case studies, and personal experience, applying information in the classroom setting.
+• Identify issues of variety among students as they apply to students with exceptionalities in the classroom experiences, case studies, and personal experience, applying information in the classroom setting.

 This site provides information using PDF, visit this link to download the Adobe Acrobat Reader DC software.